Toward a Medicaid Model of Public Education

 There is an alternative idea, much simpler to enact, that would put more money into the hands of parents to decide where their kids should go to school without funneling tax dollars to private and semi-private institutions.
 It is what I like to call the “Medicaid model of public education.”
 With one piece of legislation, the State of Illinois could restrict enrollment in public schools to children of families with household incomes at or below the poverty line.
 This would reduce enrollment at public schools by at least 75 to 80 percent, and allow the percentage of property taxes going to local school districts to be cut by a similar amount, returning thousands of dollars a year to parents to send their children to schools of their choice.
 There would be no need for the complicated mechanics of a voucher program.

 Under the “Medicaid model,” the very poor could still benefit from a “free” public education, and as a result of property tax cuts, might perhaps also benefit from a boost to the local economy.
 Many of the familiar features of education in Illinois would remain the same.
 The Illinois State Board of Education would still set basic educational guidelines for all K-12 schools, and children would still be required to attend some form of school until the age of 16.
 It is a balanced approach that would greatly encourage private education while still making sure that poor children are not left out in the cold.
 The increase in options for schooling, as well as the general reduction in the property tax burden, would be a great benefit to everyone living in the state.

-Posted on December 15, 2016, in Education, Musings and tagged Education, Education Funding, Medicaid, Public Education, Public School, school, School Vouchers, tax dollars.
+Posted on December 15, 2016, in Education, Musings and tagged Education, Education Funding, Medicaid, Public Education, Public School, school, School Vouchers, Taxes.
 Bookmark the permalink.
 Leave a comment.